MADAO81/Pinkie_Pie_Bot_English/README.md

 | Voice messages | 20% |

 ### ⏰ Working Hours
-* Monday — Sunday: 9:00 — 20:00
+- **Monday — Sunday:** 9:00 — 20:00
-* Outside working hours: ignores group messages.
-In private messages replies: "I'm resting, come back tomorrow!"
+- Outside working hours: ignores group messages.
+In private chat replies: *"I'm resting, come back tomorrow!"*

+---

-### 🔒 Privacy & Data
+## 🔒 Privacy & Data

-* Bot saves conversation history only to maintain chat context
+- Bot saves conversation history only to maintain chat context.
-* Data is stored locally on the server in SQLite
+- Data is stored locally on the server in SQLite.
-* No data is shared with third parties
+- No data is shared with third parties.
-* Users can delete their history with /cleardata
+- Users can delete their history with `/cleardata`.
-* Privacy notice is shown in /start and /help
+- Privacy notice is shown in `/start and `/help`.

+---

-### 🌤️ Mood System
+## 🌤️ Mood System

 Pinkie Pie's mood depends on weather in Vorsino (Borovsky District):

 | Weather | Sadness Probability | State |